Hozzu/TFLite-aarch64-linux/README.md

 # TFLite for Aarch64 Linux
 Deep learning inference SW framework based on TensorFlow Lite for Automotive Grade Linux (AGL)

-This solution can be installed on any arm64 Linux system including AGL
+This solution can be installed on any aarch64 Linux system such as Qualcomm SA series

 For detail, read the ppt